bcronje/docs/docs/management/tags.md

 ## Automatic Creation vs Manual Creation

-Tags can be automatically created wherever you need to use them, there's no need to pre-define a tag before using it.
+Tags can be automatically created wherever you need to use them; there's no need to pre-define a tag before using it.

 However, for easier management, you can add/rename/remove tags from within the 'Tags' page:

 ![Tags User Interface](images/tags-screen.png)

-You can also assign a colour for a tag, this can make it easier to visually distinguish tags at-a-glance.
+You can assign a colour for a tag.
+This can make it easier to visually distinguish tags at-a-glance.

 ## Trust Requirements

-You can assign [Trust Requirements](./trust-requirements/index.md) to a tag from the Tags screen; trust requirements applied to a tag are applied to all systems with that tag, and restricts all policies that depend on that tag.
+You can assign [Trust Requirements](./trust-requirements/index.md) to a tag from the Tags screen; trust requirements applied to a tag are applied to all systems with that tag, and restrict all policies that depend on that tag.

 For example, let's say you define:

-- A tag ==developers==
+- A ==developers== tag
 - A trust requirement "Must be Logged In", and add it to the ==developers== tag
-- A policy "Developer Access to Test Environment with:
+- A "Developer Access to Test Environment" policy with:

     ==developers== --> ==test-env==

-- A policy "Developer Access to Build Servers" with:
+- A "Developer Access to Build Servers" policy with:

     ==developers== --> ==build-servers==

-With this configuration, because there is a trust requirement on the tag ==developers==, neither of our defined policies will take effect into the user is logged-on to the device.
+With this configuration, because there is a trust requirement on the tag ==developers==, neither of our defined policies will take effect until the user is logged-on to the device.

 This makes it easier to manage trust requirements that apply to *all* connectivity for a particular system or group of systems.